kavia-common/teams-interaction-bot-67-76/teams_bot_frontend/README.md

 - **Modern UI**: Clean, responsive design with KAVIA brand styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
+- **Compact Mode**: A compact theme with smaller typography and tighter spacing is enabled by default.

 ## Getting Started